 Thus we know that:

-For the new sub-index of $R$, the last $n_0-i$ sequences is still descending.
+For the new sub-index of $R$, the last $n_0-i$ elements still form a decreasing sequence.
 So once we substitute identity~(\ref{counting1}) into (\ref{counting2}), we are able to use the induction hypothesis to prove the induction step. \end{proof} \begin{corollary} In addition to those conditions in Lemma~\ref{useful}, we further assume that $l_{1}\geq 1$ and $\underset{1\leq i\leq n_0}{\sum}l_i\leq k$.
 Then we have

 \end{corollary} \begin{proof} Just use the induction hypothesis directly in the identity~(\ref{counting3}):

 \end{proof}

 Let's take $i=2$ and $l_j=k_j,1\leq j\leq n_0$ into the identity~(\ref{counting4}), we will get that